A strong product development process requires planning and smart product strategy. Follow these 7 steps to create a successful project plan.

 Let me count the ways.

-Project plans are an important part of any product development process.
+A project plan is a tool we use to help us coordinate the people and resources necessary to create and deliver a product to its customers.
+This plan is an important part of any product development process.
 Without a plan, it is next to impossible to coordinate the resources necessary to create a successful product.

 But why are some plans great and others disasters?
 How do you go about creating a project strategy that your team can execute successfully?